Acbuy Spreadsheet campaign banner: Daily Check-in Phase 3, one last shot at $2000

 Spreadsheet browsing often highlights item price because it is easy to display.
 Experienced buyers look at total landed cost.
 Domestic shipping, agent fees, packaging choices, international freight, insurance, exchange rates, and customs rules can all change the real price.
 A low product price can still be a poor deal after shipping.

 A good 2026 workflow uses the spreadsheet for discovery, the agent calculator for rough freight estimates, and the warehouse stage for final parcel planning.
+The ACBuy parcel guide describes rehearsal packing as a way to know actual volume and weight before final submission.
 Combining items may reduce per-item shipping cost, but it can also increase parcel weight, customs complexity, or return difficulty if one item fails QC late.

 What to avoid